Hushcoder/RAG-Pipeline-PanScience/README.md

 📄 DocTalk — Chat with Your Documents using RAG
 DocTalk is an end-to-end Retrieval-Augmented Generation (RAG) application that enables users to upload .txt, .pdf, or .docx documents and interact with their content using natural language queries.
 It uses FAISS for semantic search, a HuggingFace embedding model for vectorization, Groq's LLaMA-3 for question answering, and MySQL for document persistence.

-🧠 Features
+## 🚀 Features

-Upload up to 20 documents (.txt, .pdf, .docx)
+- Upload and parse documents (.txt, .docx, .pdf)

-Extracts, chunks, and embeds content into a FAISS vector store
+- Vector-based document search using FAISS
+- LLM-powered query answering (LLaMA3 via Groq)
+- MySQL-based metadata/document text storage

-Chat interface using Streamlit frontend
+- Full-stack: FastAPI backend, Streamlit frontend

-LLM-backed Q&A using Groq LLaMA-3

-MySQL for structured document storage
+- Simple UI for document upload and chat

-HuggingFace-based embeddings for fast similarity search

-📁 Project Structure
+## 🏗️ Project Structure
-bash
-Copy
-Edit
 RAG-Pipeline/
 │
 ├── backend/